aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

     replacement ETA.
 I really don't think people should be working stupid hours, but I have to say -- I very much appreciate the effort and responsiveness.
 Shout out to [x-kom](https://www.x-kom.pl/).

   - HiDPI was not a problem.
-I have **retina linux**, hands down.
+I have a **retina linux**, hands down.
 Java apps probably won't scale and will look tiny or worse.
 I don't care at this point.

   - [Solus Budgie](https://solus-project.com/) -- my distro of choice -- worked out of the box.

-    - In the meantime I figured I don't really want a mac clone and [i3](https://i3wm.org/docs/userguide.html) is the right WM for me.
+    - In the meantime, I figured I don't really want a mac clone and [i3](https://i3wm.org/docs/userguide.html) is the right WM for me.
 I had to tweak a few things [here and there](https://git.mtod.org/hq1/dotfiles), but hey, after all - I had time (over 45 days) to read about the quirks online.